A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

-As a strong and formal guarantee, LDP is applied in many FA-based mean computation solutions.
+\textbf{Local differential privacy method(s).} As a strong and formal guarantee, LDP is applied in many FA-based mean computation solutions.
 LDP can be straightforwardly applied on mean computation by perturbing the client data $d_i$ before being uploaded.
 Based on the simple idea, researchers designed various solutions with their unique advantages.
 Cormode and Markov \cite{cormode2021bit} propose an FA solution for the mean computation.
 In addition to satisfying the strong privacy criterion of LDP, their solution has a unique advantage, in that each client in their solution only needs to upload one bit to the server.
 Although it does not improve privacy preservation from a mathematical perspective, uploading only one bit is convincing for users with little mathematical backgrounds that the exposed information is minimized.
 In \cite{ding2017collecting}, an LDP solution is proposed to privately estimate the mean and histogram of distributed data.
 It also proposes a discretization technique to handle the continuous collection of user data (\eg user data are collected daily).
 Harmony \cite{nguyen2016collecting} provides an LDP solution for data analytics in mobile phone applications.
 It realizes mean estimation based on the Laplace mechanism, and frequency estimation based on the randomized response.
 PrivKV and its variations \cite{ye2019privkv} extend the statistic tasks of mean estimation into the setting of data in the key-value structure.
 In that setting, each client holds a key-value pair; the data analyst expects to sort the keys of the clients and calculate the means of values with each same key.
 This paper then proposes an iterative structure to realize LDP with improved data utility.
-Honeycrisp \cite{roth2019honeycrisp} is a system designed to address large-scale count mean sketch tasks without a trusted server.
-A committee is randomly selected from users to generate homomorphic encryption keys.
-Client data is sent to the server using additively homomorphic encryption, which allows the server to calculate the total sum without accessing individual raw data.
-This sum is then decrypted by the committee.
-It utilizes the sparse vector theorem to manage the DP budget, enabling the committee to decrypt results and verify the aggregator's calculations before deciding on their disclosure.
-In this case, the system also includes a summation tree method to ensure robustness and prevent the aggregator from cheating, where each node is the sum of its children under homomorphic encryption and they are verified by clients to ensure integrity.